isabella-helliwell/Credit_Risk_Analysis/README.md

 ## 1.0 Project Overview
 The aim of this project is to use `LoanStats_2019Q1.csv` data to evaluate 3 machine learning models by using resampling to determine which is model is better for predicting credit risk.
+Next a comparison is made for two new machine learning models that reduce bias, to predict credit risk.

 ## 2.0 Resources
 Python 3.7.10